RubixML/ML/README.md

 $dataset = new Unlabeled($samples);
 ```

 ---
 ### Feature Extractors
 Feature Extractors are objects that help you encode raw data into feature vectors so they can be used by an Estimator.

 Extractors have an API similar to [Transformers](#transformers), however, they are designed to be used on the raw data *before* it is inserted into a Dataset Object.
 The output of the `extract()` method is a sample matrix that can be used to build a [Dataset Object](#dataset-objects).

-Fit the Extractor to the training samples:
+Fit the Extractor to the raw samples before extracting:
 ```php
 public fit(array $samples) : void
 ```

-Return a 2-d array of extracted sample vectors:
+Return a sample matrix:
 ```php
 public extract(array $samples) : array
 ```